kumarrohan74/OrigaAI/README.md

   a).
 Used connection string of mongodb atlas in the code to connect with mongodb.

 2).
-Inserted the given data in collections by using below api. a). http://localhost:5000/adduser with request object as
+Inserted the given data in collections by using below api. a). http://localhost:5000/adduser  (POST) with request object as
       {
         "userId": 1,
         "name": "Rahul"
       }
-   b). http://localhost:5000/adduser with request object as
+   b). http://localhost:5000/adduser (POST) with request object as
        {
           "orderId":10,
           "userId": 1,